Reinhard Bachmann

-Reinhard Bachmann (*15 February 1961) is a German born social scientist who teaches and researches at SOAS, University of London.
+Reinhard Bachmann (born, 15 February 1961) is a German-born social scientist who teaches and researches at SOAS, University of London.
 He is Professor of International Management; and the Founder and Director of the Centre for Trust Research at SOAS.
-He has served as Head of the School of Finance and Management at SOAS..
+He has served as Head of the School of Finance and Management and is a member of the Senate of SOAS.
 His work focuses on Strategic Management and Organizational Analysis; it includes major contributions to the field of trust research.

 Career

 Before moving into his current position at SOAS, Reinhard Bachmann was engaged in research and taught at the University of Cambridge (Research Fellow), University of Groningen (Assistant Professor), University of London, Birkbeck College (as Associate Professor/Reader) and University of Surrey (Professor).

 In 2006, he accepted guest professorships to New York University and to the Institute for Advanced Studies in Vienna; and in 2012, he taught as a guest professor at the University of Wuhan.
 In 2019, he received an invitation from the Free University of Amsterdam; and in 2024 he visited the Muroran Institute of Technology in Japan.

 Apart from his academic career, he is frequently giving interviews to specialised practitioners magazines and the general press (e.g., Psychology Today, Die Welt Online, China Daily etc.).

 Bachmann also offers consultancy services to public agencies and private businesses.
 In particular, he is an experienced expert in the field of higher education quality assurance and has worked with various university accreditation agencies.